KIPAC/BootCamp/docs/rubin_camera.md

 camera data analysis group is using.

-In particular that will define a command that sets the parts of the LSST software enviroment that you will need.
+In particular that will define a command that sets the parts of the LSST software environment that you will need.
 You can invoke that command like so:

     $ lsst_setup

 At that point you can check that things are set up by asking the shell which version of python is active: